UO-OACISS/apex/doc/webdocs/docs/usage.md

 #### Running Kokkos programs with APEX

 Enabling Kokkos support requires setting the `KOKKOS_PROFILE_LIBRARY` environment variable with the path to `libapex.so`, or by using the `apex_exec` script with the `--apex:kokkos` flag.
+We also recommend using the `--apex:kokkos-fence` option which will time the full kernel execution time, not just the time to launch a kernel if the back-end activity is not measured by some other method (OMPT, CUDA, HIP, SYCL, OpenACC).
+APEX also has experimental autotuning support for Kokkos kernels, see <https://github.com/UO-OACISS/apex/wiki/Using-APEX-with-Kokkos#autotuning-support>.

 #### Configuring APEX for RAJA support